Devil's Quoits: Description

 The henge had survived as a slight earthwork until World War II, when it was levelled in advance of runway construction.
 There was only one stone standing in situ in 1940, while two others had been re-erected nearby.
 The site was seriously damaged by the construction of an airfield in 1940 which involved the construction of concrete runways and the levelling of a large area.
 The site has been further damaged by gravel extraction since then.
 Excavations carried out in advance of gravel extraction in 1972, 1973 and 1988 located a complete plan of the Devil's Quoits.
 Excavation of the ditch terminals indicated repeated use and deposition, with finds including hearths and animal and human bones.

 Restoration

-The Devil's Quoits were restored between 2002 and 2008, with stones being re-uprighted, and the surrounding earthworks re-built.
+The Devil's Quoits were restored between 2002 and 2008, with the original quoits A, B, and C re-erected along with other conglomerate stones found at the site.
+Twenty new replacement stones were placed in the original holes for a total of 28 stones, and the surrounding earthworks re-built.